AnnaGanisheva/churn-prediction/README.md

 - **Streamlit** – Simple and interactive UI for model inference
 - **Docker** – Containerization for reproducible deployment
 - **Grafana + Evidently** – Monitoring model performance and data drift
+- **AWS Fargate** – Cloud infrastructure for hosting the application
+- **Terraform** – Infrastructure as Code for automated cloud resource provisioning
 ---

 ### Data Processing